aalvarado/aa-vim/README.md

 - `,w` writes the file
 - There's autowrite for markdown files
 - There's autocomplete for braces. for example typing `(` then `<tab>` autcomples and places cursor in the middle, same with single quotes, double quotes and angled. this `{<tab>` auto completes to this `{|}` but also works with `{<space><tab>` auto completes to `{ | }` which is very convenient.
 You jump with `<c-l>` or `<c-j>` between the end and the last cursor position
 - This is made for editing markdown files as simple as possible.

+## Updates
+- `cd` into the cloned directory and `git pull`
+- You might get errors if the vim plugin isn't installed, do `:PlugUpdate` within the editor to update all the vim plugins
+- `:checkhealth` will give additional info if anything is missing

 ## Previews